 There are many reasons to learn a new programming language.
-For most people, a new language will allow them to further their career and get a better job.
-For others, learning a new language is nothing more than a hobby, and the best programming languages to learn will depend on what they enjoy.
+For most people, a new language will allow them to further their careers and get a better job.
+For others, learning a new language is nothing more than a hobby, and the best programming language to learn will depend on what they enjoy.

 A few of the more compelling reasons to learn a new coding language include: